KritapasSuwannawin/Glanzend-Frontend/README.md

 This client-side website uses backend services from the repository https://github.com/KritapasSuwannawin/Glanzend-Backend

-Framework and tools used include:
+Libraries used include:

-- React.js
+- ReactJS
 - React Router
 - Redux Toolkit
-- Sass

 The website can be accessed at https://glanzend.netlify.app